 In the field we use SCUBA and more often the unmanned submersible ROPOS (ropos.com, below) to study the animals in their environment.
 This powerful tool has allowed us to measure feeding, pumping, and study silica and nutrient content of sponges at great depths.

 Canada makes Sponge Reefs a Marine Protected Area

 Several years ago four glass sponge reef complexes covering over 1000 square kilometers were identified as an 'Area of Interest' for designation as a marine protected area (MPA).
-On February 17th the Minister of Fisheries and Oceans Dominique LeBlanc, announced the creation of the reefs as a Marine Protected Area, and moreover, closed the adjacent 'Adaptive Management Zone' to bottom contact fisheries.
+On February 2017 the Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs Marine Protected Area was created.

 Now in March 2019 new protection measures have been announced for reefs in Howe Sound near Vancouver.